hyuncat/hyuncat.github.io/_posts/2025-03-24-vectors-vertical.md

 ### An illuminating example
 For example, take some transformation (ie, a matrix) $\mathbf{A}$ and a vector $\vec{x}$ on which it acts on.

-Note that we format this function $\mathbf{A}$ as the `hstack` of its basis vectors in the transformed space.
+Note that we format this function $\mathbf{A}$ as the `hstack` (horizontal-stack) of its vertical basis vectors in the transformed space.
 For now, suppose this is a good idea.

 Then we can write